THE SOCIETY OF WOMEN ARTISTS -

 Submissions will open on the 12th December 2023 and close on the 12th of March 2024.

 The SWA seeks works of the highest standard within its specific field.
 The SWA continues to promote women artists and prides itself on the very diverse nature of the work shown during our Annual Open Exhibition from both our non-members and our members.

 AWARDS AND SPONSORS

-We would like to thank our 2023 sponsors who
+We would like to thank all of our sponsors for 2024 who

 provided awards and prizes.
 Please see list below.

 Princess Michael of Kent Award - A signed certificate

 President and Vice Presidents’ Award - A signed certificate

 The Tom Urwin Special Fine Art Award - £2000